MartsyniukOlena/chance-game/README.md

 An information box appears when the user hovers or clicks on an icon, providing details about the game rules and how to play.

+__Compatibility Testing:__

+- I tested this game playing in different browsers - Chrome, Firefox, Edge
+- I tested this game playing on desktop and mobile, Windows and Android